jotaen/xit/Specification.md

 The *priority* indicates how important the *item* is.

 It MUST contain any number of exclamation marks (`!`) and dots (`.`).
-The dots MUST appear either before or after the exclamation mark(s), but not in between them.
+The dots MUST appear either before or after the exclamation mark(s).
+(So they can neither appear in between nor on both sides.)

-The number of exclamation marks MUST be interpreted as equivalent to the level of importance.
+The number of exclamation marks MUST be interpreted as equivalent to the level of importance of the *item*.

 The dots are only for visual padding and MUST NOT be attributed any meaning to.